proycon/analiticcl/README.md

 6       96935466        parses  passer  spares  sparse  spears  Spears
 ```
 The large number is the [anagram value](#theoretical-background) of the anagram.

-### Learn Mode

-In learn mode, analiticcl takes input similar like in query mode, but rather than output the results directly, it
-associates the variants found with the items in the lexicon and updates the model with this information.
-The output this
-mode provides is effectively the inverse of what query does; for each item in the lexicon, all variants that were found
-(and their scores are listed).
-This output constitutes a weighted variant list which can be loaded in again using
-``--variants``.

-The learned variants are used as intermediate words to guide the system towards a desired solution.
-Assume for instance
-that our lexicon contains the word ``separate``, and we found the variant ``seperate`` in the data during learning.
-This
-variant is now associated with the right reference, and on subsequent runs matches against ``seperate`` will count
-towards matches on ``separate``.
-This mechanism allows the system to bridge larger edit distances even when it is
-contrained to smaller ones.
-For example: ``seperete`` will match against ``seperate`` but not ``separate`` when the
-edit/anagram distance is constrained to 1.

-Learn mode may do multiple iterations over the same data (set ``--iterations``).
-As iterations grow, larger edit
-distances can be covered, but this is also a source for extra noise so accuracy will go down too.

-When using learn mode, make sure to choose tight constraints (e.g. ``--max-matches 1`` and a high
-``--score-threshold``).

-### Search Mode

-In query mode you provide an exact input string and ask Analiticcl to correct it as a single unit.
-Query mode
-effectively implements the *correction* part of a spelling-correction system, but does not really handle the *detection*
-aspect.
-This is where *search mode* comes in.
-In search mode you can provide running text as input and the system will
-automatically attempt to detect the parts of your input that can corrected, and give the suggestions for correction.

-In the output, Analiticcl will return UTF-8 byte offsets for fragments in your data that it finds variants for.
-Your
-input does not have to be tokenised, because tokenisation errors in the input may in itself account for variation which
-the system will attempt to resolve.
-Search mode can look at n-grams to this end, which effectively makes Analiticcl
-context-aware.
-You can use the ``--max-ngram-order`` parameter to set the maximum n-gram order you want to consider.
-Any
-setting above 1 enables a language modelling component in Analiticcl, which requires a frequency list of n-grams as
-input (using ``--lm``).

 ### Background Lexicon